 - Infrastructure

 - Agribusiness

-- · Renewable Energy
+- Renewable Energy

 - Food and Drink / Manufactured Goods

 - Creative Industries

 - Health Tourism / Nutraceuticals

-Mexico is the world's 14th largest economy, according to the International Monetary Fund (IMF) and World Bank analysts predict that its economy will be the world's 9th largest by 2030.
-In 2017, bilateral trade between the UK and Mexico was worth US \$4.7 billion.
-Many large UK companies operate in Mexico, including HSBC, GSK, AstraZeneca, BAT and the Intercontinental Hotel Group.
+Mexico is the world's 15th largest economy according to the International Monetary Fund (IMF).
+In 2018, bilateral trade between the UK and Mexico was worth US \$4.4 billion, and UK exports to Mexico have increased at 7% per year since 2010.
+Numerous UK companies of all sizes operate in Mexico, including HSBC, AstraZeneca, Centrica, Diageo, and GKN Automotive.